huggingface/neuralcoref/readme.md

 pip install .
 ```

+The install script will install `spacy` and `falcon` (only used by the server).

-You will also need an English model for spaCy if you don't already have spaCy installed in your environment.
+You will also need an English model for spaCy if you don't already have one.
 ```
 python -m spacy download en
 ```

 The mention extraction module is strongly influenced by the quality of the parsing so we recommend selecting a model with a higher accuray than usual.

+## Re-train the model / Extend to another language
+If you want to retrain the model or train it on another language, see our detailed [training instructions](training.md) as well as our [very detailed blog post](https://medium.com/huggingface/)

 ## Usage
 ### As a standalone server